tao558/kwiver_demo/README.md

 3. An example of running an `embedded_pipeline` from `Python` using an `adapter_data_set`.
 Instructions for this are also below.

 ## Run the Demo Locally
-1. Build this branch of kwiver: https://github.com/Kitware/kwiver/pull/1156 (this is only temporary until the PR is merged).
+1. Build the master branch of `KWIVER`.
 Be sure to source the `setup_kwiver` file.
 Do not reset your environment, as the `setup_kwiver` file points to KWIVER's `Python` libraries.
 2. Download this repo anywhere on your machine.
 3. Run `pip install -e .` to install the `detected_object_set_output_binary` package.
 4. Run `python script.py`.
 The image downloaded in this demo should be temporarily displayed on-screen with bounding boxes around detected circles.